g-erm/tp/docs/UserGuide.md

 ### 4.6 Deleting a candidate: `delete can`

-Have you successfully found a job for a candidate and you no longer need to keep his/her details in *CANdidates*?
+Hooray!
+You have successfully found a job for a candidate!
+Now that you no longer need to keep his/her details in *CANdidates*, you can simply use this feature to delete their details!
-To delete a particular candidate from the list, you can use the command below.

 **Format:** `delete can INDEX`